metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `auth` (Attributes) Auth configures how secret-manager authenticates with the Oracle Vault.
-If empty, use the instance principal, otherwise the user credentials specified in Auth. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth))
+- `auth` (Attributes) Auth configures how secret-manager authenticates with the Oracle Vault.If empty, use the instance principal, otherwise the user credentials specified in Auth. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth))
+- `compartment` (String) Compartment is the vault compartment OCID.Required for PushSecret
+- `encryption_key` (String) EncryptionKey is the OCID of the encryption key within the vault.Required for PushSecret
+- `principal_type` (String) The type of principal to use for authentication.
+If left blank, the Auth struct willdetermine the principal type.
+This optional field must be specified if usingworkload identity.
+- `service_account_ref` (Attributes) ServiceAccountRef specified the service accountthat should be used when authenticating with WorkloadIdentity. (see [below for nested schema](#nestedatt--spec--provider--oracle--service_account_ref))

 <a id="nestedatt--spec--provider--oracle--auth"></a>
-### Nested Schema for `spec.provider.oracle.auth`
+### Nested Schema for `spec.provider.oracle.service_account_ref`

 Required:

-- `secret_ref` (Attributes) SecretRef to pass through sensitive information. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth--secret_ref))
+- `secret_ref` (Attributes) SecretRef to pass through sensitive information. (see [below for nested schema](#nestedatt--spec--provider--oracle--service_account_ref--secret_ref))
 - `tenancy` (String) Tenancy is the tenancy OCID where user is located.
 - `user` (String) User is an access OCID specific to the account.

-<a id="nestedatt--spec--provider--oracle--auth--secret_ref"></a>
+<a id="nestedatt--spec--provider--oracle--service_account_ref--secret_ref"></a>
-### Nested Schema for `spec.provider.oracle.auth.secret_ref`
+### Nested Schema for `spec.provider.oracle.service_account_ref.secret_ref`

 Required:

-- `fingerprint` (Attributes) Fingerprint is the fingerprint of the API private key. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth--secret_ref--fingerprint))
+- `fingerprint` (Attributes) Fingerprint is the fingerprint of the API private key. (see [below for nested schema](#nestedatt--spec--provider--oracle--service_account_ref--secret_ref--fingerprint))
-- `privatekey` (Attributes) PrivateKey is the user's API Signing Key in PEM format, used for authentication. (see [below for nested schema](#nestedatt--spec--provider--oracle--auth--secret_ref--privatekey))
+- `privatekey` (Attributes) PrivateKey is the user's API Signing Key in PEM format, used for authentication. (see [below for nested schema](#nestedatt--spec--provider--oracle--service_account_ref--secret_ref--privatekey))

-<a id="nestedatt--spec--provider--oracle--auth--secret_ref--fingerprint"></a>
+<a id="nestedatt--spec--provider--oracle--service_account_ref--secret_ref--fingerprint"></a>
-### Nested Schema for `spec.provider.oracle.auth.secret_ref.privatekey`
+### Nested Schema for `spec.provider.oracle.service_account_ref.secret_ref.privatekey`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+Some instances of this field may bedefaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

-<a id="nestedatt--spec--provider--oracle--auth--secret_ref--privatekey"></a>
+<a id="nestedatt--spec--provider--oracle--service_account_ref--secret_ref--privatekey"></a>
-### Nested Schema for `spec.provider.oracle.auth.secret_ref.privatekey`
+### Nested Schema for `spec.provider.oracle.service_account_ref.secret_ref.privatekey`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+Some instances of this field may bedefaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--oracle--service_account_ref"></a>
+### Nested Schema for `spec.provider.oracle.service_account_ref`

+Required:

+- `name` (String) The name of the ServiceAccount resource being referred to.

+Optional:

+- `audiences` (List of String) Audience specifies the 'aud' claim for the service account tokenIf the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identitythen this audiences will be appended to the list
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--passworddepot"></a>
+### Nested Schema for `spec.provider.passworddepot`

+Required:

+- `auth` (Attributes) Auth configures how secret-manager authenticates with a Password Depot instance. (see [below for nested schema](#nestedatt--spec--provider--passworddepot--auth))
+- `database` (String) Database to use as source
+- `host` (String) URL configures the Password Depot instance URL.

+<a id="nestedatt--spec--provider--passworddepot--auth"></a>
+### Nested Schema for `spec.provider.passworddepot.host`

+Required:

+- `secret_ref` (Attributes) (see [below for nested schema](#nestedatt--spec--provider--passworddepot--host--secret_ref))

+<a id="nestedatt--spec--provider--passworddepot--host--secret_ref"></a>
+### Nested Schema for `spec.provider.passworddepot.host.secret_ref`

+Optional:

+- `credentials` (Attributes) Username / Password is used for authentication. (see [below for nested schema](#nestedatt--spec--provider--passworddepot--host--secret_ref--credentials))

+<a id="nestedatt--spec--provider--passworddepot--host--secret_ref--credentials"></a>
+### Nested Schema for `spec.provider.passworddepot.host.secret_ref.credentials`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--pulumi"></a>
+### Nested Schema for `spec.provider.pulumi`

+Required:

+- `access_token` (Attributes) AccessToken is the access tokens to sign in to the Pulumi Cloud Console. (see [below for nested schema](#nestedatt--spec--provider--pulumi--access_token))
+- `environment` (String) Environment are YAML documents composed of static key-value pairs, programmatic expressions,dynamically retrieved values from supported providers including all major clouds,and other Pulumi ESC environments.To create a new environment, visit https://www.pulumi.com/docs/esc/environments/ for more information.
+- `organization` (String) Organization are a space to collaborate on shared projects and stacks.To create a new organization, visit https://app.pulumi.com/ and click 'New Organization'.

+Optional:

+- `api_url` (String) APIURL is the URL of the Pulumi API.

+<a id="nestedatt--spec--provider--pulumi--access_token"></a>
+### Nested Schema for `spec.provider.pulumi.api_url`

+Optional:

+- `secret_ref` (Attributes) SecretRef is a reference to a secret containing the Pulumi API token. (see [below for nested schema](#nestedatt--spec--provider--pulumi--api_url--secret_ref))

+<a id="nestedatt--spec--provider--pulumi--api_url--secret_ref"></a>
+### Nested Schema for `spec.provider.pulumi.api_url.secret_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.